Promoting Sustainable Gardening Practices and the Use of Native Plants in Home Landscapes

-The UW–Madison Arboretum will host its 2015 Native Gardening Conference, “Native by Design: Gardening for a Sustainable Future,” on September 20.
+The Arboretum will host its annual Native Gardening Conference, “Native by Design: Gardening for a Sustainable Future,” on September 17.
 A fall tradition for many years, held when the prairies are at their seasonal peak, the conference offers a day of expert-led demonstrations, workshops and tours for gardeners who want to use native plants in their home landscapes.
 Participants meet and connect with fellow gardeners and go home with a wealth of practical tips, information and inspiration.
-The all-day conference runs from 8:45 a.m. to 4:30 p.m.
-Cost is $60 for the general public, $54 for Friends of the Arboretum members, and $30 for students.
-Advanced registration is required by September 10, and lunch is included as part of the conference fee.
+The all-day conference runs from 8:45 a.m. to 4:30 p.m. and costs $65.
+Advanced registration is required by September 7.
+Morning coffee, lunch, and afternoon coffee are included in the conference fee.

 Native plants have many benefits for the home landscape and the broader community.
 They are better adapted than non-native species to climate, soil and other local environmental factors.
-They evolved with other native plant and animal species, some of which perform unique roles in local ecosystems.
+They evolved with other native plant and animal species, some of which perform unique roles in local ecosystems, and are a valuable resource for hundreds of native wild pollinator species as well as honeybees.
 Native plant gardens are hardy, require less water and no pesticides, and they support local biodiversity as well as migratory animals, including rare and threatened species.

 The Arboretum’s Native Gardening Conference can help all gardeners, from beginner to expert, learn to plant a little wild at home, creating a beautiful restorative landscape that plays a broader ecological role and supports biodiversity.